pairshaped/curlingio-docs/docs/club-management/sponsors.md

 ## Troubleshooting

 We noticed after launching this sponsors feature that a popular browser extension called "uBlock Origin" may hide the sponsor logo upload (preventing you from creating a sponsor).
-If you are experiencing this issue, we highly recommend disabling the extension for Curling I/O.
+If you are experiencing this issue, we highly recommend disabling the extension for Curling IO.
-We don't embed any thiird party advertising within Curling I/O anyways, so ad block extensions like uBlock provide no benefits on our site.
+We don't embed any thiird party advertising within Curling IO anyways, so ad block extensions like uBlock provide no benefits on our site.